ixxiyourworld/aws-secrets-manager-action/README.md

 - `add-to-steps-env`
   - If `add-to-steps-env: true`, the secret values will be automatically added to the env property of each following step.

+- `add-to-step-output`
+  - If `add-to-step-output: true`, the secret values will be automatically added to the step output and available for each following step.

+- `mask-secrets`
+  - If `mask-secrets: true`, the secret values will be automatically masked within the log showing "***".

 #### Note:
 - `${{ secrets.AWS_ACCESS_KEY_ID }}`, `${{ secrets.AWS_SECRET_ACCESS_KEY }}` and `${{ secrets.AWS_REGION }}` refers to [GitHub Secrets](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 Create the required secrets in your GitHub repository before using them in this GitHub Action.